Jonirulah/esx_housing/README.md

 Made it for ESX Legacy
 This script hasn't been tested on previous versions of ESX, so compatibility is not assured.

-esx_housing uses license as your main identifier, if your identifier is "steam:" and not "license:" the script will not work propertly.

 [FEATURES]
 - Players are able to disconnect in their house, at entering the server the house where he stayed in will load automatically.
 - Highly optimized (0.01ms) (client), in server-side the database is loaded on startup, so the script uses the cached JSON for all internal queries.